-- under (subdivision, site plan, and/or special permit) All land development activities subject to review and approval by the (applicable board of the regulations shall be reviewed subject to the standards contained in this local law (City/Town Village) of 4.3 - All land development activities not subject to review as stated in section 4.3 shall be required to submit a Stormwater Pollution Prevention Plan (SWPPP) to the Stormwater Management Officer who shall approve the SWPPP if it complies with the requirements of this law.
-4.4
+- 4.3 All land development activities subject to review and approval by the (applicable board of the (City/Town Village) of \\\\\\ under (subdivision, site plan, and/or special permit) regulations shall be reviewed subject to the standards contained in this local law - 4.4 All land development activities not subject to review as stated in section 4.3 shall be required to submit a Stormwater Pollution Prevention Plan (SWPPP) to the Stormwater Management Officer who shall approve the SWPPP if it complies with the requirements of this law.

-Exemptions Section 5.
+Section 5.
+Exemptions